cjhubbs/eleventy-bliss-blog/content/06/08/todays-lesson-air-conditioner-drain-lines.md

 Oh, and I watched the water drain after I turned the a/c on last night.
 Five gallons per day is an understatement.

-_\[1\] The two times we've had serious water in the basement my mother-in-law has been here visiting.
-Both times._